-Staging helps doctors predict outlook and develop the best possible treatment plan.
+Staging helps doctors predict the likely outlook for a person who has lung cancer.
+It can also help them develop the best possible treatment plan.

-Both the main types of lung cancer have their own systems of staging.
+Both the main types of lung cancer have different systems of staging.

 Non-small cell lung cancer